TrickSumo/Introduction-to-Serverless-Computing-with-AWS/README.md

 # Introduction to Serverless Computing with AWS

-Build a real serverless app step by step — a resume site that grows from a static page into a multi-tenant product.
+Build a real serverless app step by step.
+Create a resume site that grows from a static page into a multi-tenant product.
 Each module adds one AWS service, introduced **because the last step needs it**.

 | # | Module | Adds | Services |